Sunday, July 27, 2025

 C++ horrible aspects

 Linus Torvalds described C++ as being a horrible language.
 While C++ has its dark corners I choose it any day over any other language.
-Especially C with its major liabilities.
+Especially compared to C with its major security liabilities.
 There are some questionable aspects though:

 • 'rvalue' references becoming 'lvalue' references.
-Not sure who invented this but he should be banned from the committee.
+Not sure who invented this but he or she should be banned from the committee.
 Super confusing that a type can change.

 • universal references and perfect forwarding.
 Again a very confusing idea to reuse the 'rvalue' reference syntax.
 The reference collapsing rules doesn't make it easier either

 • functional programming style over object oriented.
 Why not make the regex functions member functions?
 It prevents clutter of std namespace.
-It will probably also help intellisense to build up its database which is important help for programming these days.
+It will probably also help Intellisense to build up its database which is important help in IDE's these days.

 Besides these aspects C++ misses out on an extended standard library.
 Especially compared to .NET or Java where many things are present in their extensive standard library.
 One need frequent 3th party libraries (e.g. Boost) for basic things.
 This could have been alleviated if there was a standard package manger like in Python with de facto libraries but again there isn't.